lambdacogito/lambdacogito.github.io/content/_posts/2025-01-11-neurosymbolic-part1.md

 ## Summary

-In this post, I have outlined the essentials and a potential solution, i.e., neurosymbolic AI, for explainable AI systems.
+In this post, I have outlined the essentials and a potential solution, i.e., neuro-symbolic AI, for explainable AI systems.
 The next posts will delve into two other fundamental principles: self-reference and active inference.

 ## References